-Tutor 🎓 Open edX 1-click install for everyone¶
+Tutor 🎓 The docker-based Open edX distribution designed for peace of mind¶

-Tutor is a one-click install of Open edX, both for production and local development, inside docker containers.
-Tutor is easy to run, fast, full of cool features, and it is already used by dozens of Open edX platforms in the world.
+Tutor is a docker-based Open edX distribution, both for production and local development.
+The goal of Tutor is to make it easy to deploy, customize, upgrade and scale Open edX.
+Tutor is easy to use, fast, full of cool features, and it is already used by dozens of Open edX platforms in the world.

 Download the latest stable release of Tutor, uncompress the file and place the